md-adil/wp-dropship/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Welcome to Bigly, We introduce BiglyDropship Plugin for WordPress, which help to Ease E-Commerce Marketing through out world to Explore the possiblities of B2B and B2C.
 BiglyDropshipping is fastest growing Service, this plugin insure the consumer satisfactory to fullest.
-We provide a simple platform to Export products from our website to multiple platforms, WordPress and Woo-Commerce is one of major compatible platform for BiglyDropship.
+We provide a simple platform to Export products from our website to multiple platforms, WordPress and WooCommerce is one of major compatible platform for BiglyDropship.

 == Description ==

 Prerequisites
-Things you need to Setup BiglyDropship Plugin, A WordPress platform, and a well known E-Commerce Plugin to Show case Your products - Woo Commerce. these are two things to basically u need to use our service.
+Things you need to Setup BiglyDropship Plugin, A WordPress platform, and a well known E-Commerce Plugin to Show case Your products - WooCommerce. these are two things to basically u need to use our service.

 Installing
 * Open your WordPress Panel